sadhoss/AzureBatchEndpoint/readme.md

 #### Code level authentication - Azure Storage account | Azure ML Workspace / Batch Endpoint | Access.
 We can get an authorization token during runtime by using the Azure.Identity nuget package.
-We only need to refrence the tenantId where the resources are provisioned and the user access is defined, the rest is automated by the library, with its [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme?view=azure-dotnet#defaultazurecredential) tool.
+We only need to reference the tenantId where the resources are provisioned and the user access is defined, the rest is automated by the library, with its [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme?view=azure-dotnet#defaultazurecredential) tool.
-This tool loops through sevral locations where the credential info might be located.
+This tool loops through several locations where the credential info might be located.
 The simplest approach to configure the authorization in dev env would be to use the Azure CLI in combination with DefaultAzureCredential:
 ```
 6. Azure CLI - If the developer has authenticated an account via the Azure CLI az login command,
 the DefaultAzureCredential will authenticate with that account.